AlvinMunai/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Script that displays current directory contents, including hidden files (starting with .).
 Use the long format.*

 __Task 5: I love numbers__
 *Script that displays current directory contents in long format, with user IDs displayed numerically & hidden files*

+__Task 6: Welcome__
+*Script that creates a directory named my_first_directory in the /tmp/ directory.*